Japan confirms 70 new cases of COVID-19 from Diamond Princess cruise ship | The Japan Times

 Japan will also cooperate with other countries that make similar arrangements to evacuate their citizens on the ship, Japanese government officials said.

-More than a week has passed since the cruise ship, now with around 3,400 passengers and crew members aboard, was put under a two-week quarantine at Yokohama port after a passenger who disembarked in Hong Kong was found to be infected with COVID-19, the pneumonia-causing coronavirus.
+More than a week has passed since the cruise ship was put under a two-week quarantine at Yokohama port after a passenger who disembarked in Hong Kong was found to be infected with COVID-19, the pneumonia-causing coronavirus.

 Japan’s health ministry had initially planned to keep all of the passengers and crew confined on the vessel until Wednesday, when the quarantine is scheduled to end.